 |January 2023||0.99 Mb||0.84 Mb|

 Web servers usage

-The 3 most popular web servers as of September 2022 are Nginx, Apache and Cloudflare Server, according to W3Techs’ data.
+The 3 most popular web servers are Nginx, Apache and Cloudflare Server, according to W3Techs’ data.
 Nginx, Apache and OpenResty, according to Netcraft’s data.